 Now that you’ve got the hang of jigging, let’s look at the lure/bait you’re using.
 There are several jigs that have proved effective over time.
 Be willing to experiment with any of the jigs pictured below.

 Vertical Sunfish Jigs

 Horizontal Sunfish Jigs

 Custom Jigs & Spins Rat Finke

 Using live bait is important to trigger a bite.
 Tipp your jig with either a lively Waxworm or Eurolarvae.

-Hopefully you’ve found something new to try in these Sunfish ice fishing tips and techniques that will help you ice more fish.
+Hopefully, you’ve found something new to try in these tips for Sunfish that will help you ice more fish.

 What most people consider luck is usually a combination of preparation and practice so get out there and enjoy the practice!